davidpham87/graalvm-rinterop/README.md

 - Matrix dimensions are sometimes not respected (see the `lm`) example.
 - Classes are not kept after conversion.
+- Clojure rational numbers (e.g 3/2) should be avoided as they are not properly converted into R representation.

 ## License